sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

-- [Sync with Library](https://github.com/oodesign/sync-with-library), by oodesign: Easily replace local symbols and layer & text styles with library ones.
+- [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
+A lot of useful plugins in one.
+- [Remove Fills and Borders](https://github.com/sebj/remove-fills-and-borders), by Seb Jachec: Remove a layer's fills and borders in Sketch.
+- [Batch Create Symbols](https://github.com/demersdesigns/sketch-batch-create-symbols), by Paul Demers: A plugin for Sketch to convert selected layers to individual symbols.
+- [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by Ingram Micro: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.
+- [Coding Toolkit](https://github.com/Coding/coding-sketch-toolkit), by tankxu: A series of commands for CODING designers.
+- [Sketch Map Generator](https://github.com/eddiesigner/sketch-map-generator), by Eduardo Gómez Vásquez: Plugin to fill a layer with a map generated from a location (Powered by Google Maps)
+- [Export to Proto.io](https://proto.io), by Proto.io: Give life to your Sketch designs!
+Export all or selected artboards to Proto.io screens, preserving layer positioning and hierarchy.
+By exporting to Proto.io you can link screens together, add interactions and animations.
+- [FontFinder](https://github.com/ukn530/fontfinder), by Tatsuya Uchida: Sketch Plugin to find and select font items in a current page
+- [Atlassian Vendor Sketch Plugin](https://github.com/atlassian/sketch-plugin), by Atlassian Design: Design your next Atlassian app with our component libraries and suite of Sketch tools 💎
+- [Blender](https://github.com/bunnieabc/blender), by bunnieabc: A sketch plugin to create awesome gradient layers
+- [Puzzle Tokens](https://github.com/ingrammicro/puzzle-tokens), by Ingram Micro: Sketch.app plugin to apply design tokens to Sketch layers
+- [Stickers](https://github.com/romannurik/Sketch-Stickers), by Roman Nurik: A Sketch plugin that lets you browse and quickly drag+drop stickers (specially tagged layers) in your Sketch Libraries.
+- [AnimateMate](https://github.com/creatide/animatemate), by Sakari Niittymaa: Create your animations directly in Sketch
 - [Angle](https://designcode.io/angle), by MengTo: Apply perspective transforms on screen mockups.
 Auto-detect screens by resolution and works on shapes and symbols.
 Super fast.
-- [Puzzle Tokens](https://github.com/ingrammicro/puzzle-tokens), by Ingram Micro: Sketch.app plugin to apply design tokens to Sketch layers
+- [Sketch Search Everywhere](https://github.com/mrpeak/sketch-search-everywhere), by 捻捻转儿: Search layer and select it, by matching textValue, name or ObjectID.
+- [Justinmind Sketch](https://github.com/vconesa/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
+- [NeoPreview](https://github.com/alanfraneo/sketch-neo-preview), by Alan Francis: A plugin to create HTML based preview and gallery straight from sketch artboards
+- [Font Packer](https://github.com/bigxixi/font-packer), by Big XiXi: A Sketch plugin to collect font files you used in your sketch file.
+- [Cracker9 Sketch Plugin](https://github.com/Cracker9/cracker9-sketch-plugin), by Cracker9: cracker9 codesnippet sketch plugin
+- [Sketch Image Average Color](https://github.com/antoniojmartinez/sketch-imageaveragecolor), by Antonio J. Martinez: A plugin to save and use the average color of an image.
 - [Sketch Icons](https://github.com/AMoreaux/Sketch-Icons), by AMoreaux: Import your icons, apply a color mask and create a dynamic icons library.
-- [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by oodesign: Merge symbols or styles, replacing all instances and keeping overrides.
+- [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by oodesign: Sketch.app plugin to merge symbols with the same name.
 - [Copy Framer Code](https://github.com/perrysmotors/copy-framer-code), by Giles Perry: A Sketch plugin that copies any selected layer to the clipboard as code that can be pasted straight into a Framer prototype.
-- [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by Ingram Micro: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.
 - [Contrast](https://github.com/romannurik/Sketch-Contrast#readme), by Roman Nurik: A Sketch plugin to show a pass/fail type contrast report.
-- [NeoPreview](https://github.com/alanfraneo/sketch-neo-preview), by Alan Francis: A plugin to create HTML based preview and gallery straight from sketch artboards
-- [Sketch Map Generator](https://github.com/eddiesigner/sketch-map-generator), by Eduardo Gómez Vásquez: Plugin to fill a layer with a map generated from a location (Powered by Google Maps)
 - [Custom Zoom](https://github.com/alexkaessner/custom-zoom-sketch), by Alexander Käßner: Zoom your document to a custom zoom level.
 - [Rename It](http://rodi01.github.io/RenameIt/), by Rodrigo Soares: Keep your Sketch files organized, batch rename layers and artboards.
 - [Prism](https://github.com/ment-mx/prism), by Lalo Mrtnz: Creates a beautiful artboard color palette with all your 'Document Colors' and their respective color label in a variety of formats.
 - [Flow Exporter](https://github.com/romannurik/Sketch-FlowExporter), by Roman Nurik: A Sketch plugin that exports prototype flows built with Sketch 49+ to HTML.
-- [Stickers](https://github.com/romannurik/Sketch-Stickers), by Roman Nurik: A Sketch plugin that lets you browse and quickly drag+drop stickers (specially tagged layers) in your Sketch Libraries.
 - [Sketch Measure](https://github.com/utom/sketch-measure), by utom: Make it a fun to create spec for developers and teammates!
 Automatically generating html page with one click, inspect all the design details including CSS Styles on it offline.
 - [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
 - [Phrase Sketch Plugin](https://phrase.com/sketch), by Phrase: Sync your design content from Sketch with Phrase
-- [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
-A lot of useful plugins in one.
 - [Above the Fold by Visualeyes](https://www.visualeyes.design/tools/above-the-fold), by VisualEyes: Mark your designs with a layer that indicates where is the Above the Fold portion.
-- [AnimateMate](https://github.com/creatide/animatemate), by Sakari Niittymaa: Create your animations directly in Sketch
 - [Design Systems](https://github.com/ashung/design-systems), by Ashung Hung: Help you find out popular design systems and download official Sketch UI kit.
 - [Pixel Perfecter](https://github.com/swiadek/pixel-perfecter-sketch-plugin), by Jakub Świadek: Pixel Perfecter helps you find pixel imperfect layers in your documents.
 - [Symbol Organizer](https://github.com/sonburn/symbol-organizer), by Jason Burns: Organize your symbols page and layer list, based on the symbol names.
 - [Symbol Swapper](https://github.com/sonburn/symbol-swapper), by Jason Burns: Swap the selected symbols and/or symbol instances to a master of the same name in a library.
-- [Coding Toolkit](https://github.com/Coding/coding-sketch-toolkit), by tankxu: A series of commands for CODING designers.
 - [Last Updated Indicator](https://github.com/bvmensvoort/sketch-last-updated), by Bram van Mensvoort: Mark your designs with a version indicator which automatically changes as you update.
 - [Sketch Sync](https://sensive.co), by Sensive: Create a collaboration hub for your Sketch files.
 - [Sketch Action](https://github.com/onmyway133/sketch-action), by Khoa Pham: Spotlight in Sketch
 - [Git Sketch Plugin](https://github.com/mathieudutour/git-sketch-plugin), by Mathieu Dutour: A Git client generating pretty diffs built right into Sketch.
 - [Kitchen](https://github.com/ant-design/kitchen), by Ant-Design: Make your design work delicious 🍽
 - [chart](https://github.com/pavelkuligin/chart), by Pavel Kuligin: Create the most popular types of charts by real or random data
-- [Atlassian Vendor Sketch Plugin](https://github.com/atlassian/sketch-plugin), by Atlassian Design: Design your next Atlassian app with our component libraries and suite of Sketch tools 💎
 - [SketchContentSync](https://github.com/contentsync/sketchcontentsync), by ContentSync: Sync sketch files with google docs.
-- [FontFinder](https://github.com/ukn530/fontfinder), by Tatsuya Uchida: Sketch Plugin to find and select font items in a current page
 - [Inter UI Character Spacing](https://github.com/qruzz/InterUI-Character-Spacing), by Michael Nissen: Package to correct the character spacing for the InterUI font in Sketch
 - [Android Res Export](https://github.com/ashung/android_res_export), by Ashung Hung: Export Android resouces in Sketch, include PNG assets, app icon, nine-patch image and vector drawable.
 - [Artboard Manager](https://github.com/bomberstudios/artboard-manager#readme), by Ale Muñoz: Because moving artboards manually is *so* 2016.